sccn/sccn.github.io/plugins/nsgportal/Creating-and-managing-a-job-from-pop_nsg-GUI.md

 ---
 layout: default
-parent: nsgportal
+parent: NSGportal
 grand_parent: Plugins

-title: Tutorial 1-GUI job management
+render_with_liquid: false

-long_title: Tutorial 1-GUI job management
+title: Creating-and-managing-a-job-from-pop_nsg-GUI
-nav_order: 8
+long_title: Creating-and-managing-a-job-from-pop_nsg-GUI
 ---
 # Creating and managing a job from pop_nsg GUI
 In this tutorial we will address the creation and managing of NSG jobs from EEGLAB by using the plugin *nsgportal*.
 Specifically, the tutorial will focus on performing these tasks from the pop_nsg GUI.